davidchase/tb04092013/README.md

-Spawn Forms
+Spawn Forms v1
 ==========

-Spawning Form Module with validator
+Spawning Form Module with validator.

-Version 1.0

-`Create a new instance of a form everytime you click the button.`
+Create a new instance of a form everytime you click the button.

+###CSS class selectors

+`.request` for spawning the form.

+`.grabData` for form submission and validation.